Gone are the days of expensive stock broker commissions — or any commissions for that matter — among many online brokerage accounts.

 Investors with strong feelings about social issues will like M1 Finance’s flexibility here.
 The brokerage offers a range of socially conscious investing options, so you can sleep at night knowing you put your money into companies you can feel good about.
 These options include environmentally friendly companies, faith-based companies, and other organizations that share specific values with you.

-M1 Finance doesn’t offer spectacular customer support, however, with no online chat option.
-Also, investors don’t have as much control over transaction timing as they do on other platforms.
+M1 Finance doesn’t offer spectacular customer support, however.
+It has no online chat option, and investors don’t have as much control over transaction timing as they do on other platforms.

 SoFi Invest offers several enormous selling points — and several drawbacks.